RalfJung/schsh/README.rst

 You can find the sources in the `git repository`_ and `on GitHub`_.
 They are provided under the GPLv3_.
 In addition, all files except for ``schsh-rrsync`` are provided under the GPLv2_ or (at your option) any later version of the GPL.
+See the file ``LICENSE-GPL3`` for more details.

 .. _git repository: http://www.ralfj.de/git/schsh.git
 .. _on GitHub: https://github.com/RalfJung/schsh